campg2j003/JAWS-Script-for-Audacity/readme.md

 If you choose the Just Scripts install type, the README and What's New files will be installed in the JAWS scripts folder for each version, and What's new.txt will be called audacity_whatsnew.txt.
 (The Vietnamese README file will not be installed in a Just Scripts install.)

 For all user installs, on the Versions/Languages page you can choose whether to install the scripts for the current user or for all users.
-Using these settings it is possible to place the uninstaller in Program Files but install the scripts for the current user.

 The installer allows you to choose which JAWS versions and languages to install into.
 It will compile the script package for each JAWS version.
 Note that that the script will only be properly compiled for the language of the currently running JAWS.